The Opposite of December... A Season of Separation: Promotion

 Bassist Landsman was kicked out of the band in September 2000 and was replaced by Michael Gordillo who continued to tour with the band in promotion of The Opposite of December...
 A Season of Separation.
-On October 20, 2000, Poison the Well performed at the Downtime in Manhattan, New York.
-The performance was part of CMJ MusicFest Marathon and also featured E.Town Concrete, Diecast, Drowningman, Vision of Disorder, Embodyment, Boiler Room, Colepitz and Lyna.
-Prior to playing the CMJ event, the band conducted an exclusive live interview on Seton Hall University's radio station WSOU in South Orange, New Jersey.

-In November 2000, Poison the Well toured the East Coast with fellow Trustkill Records roster artists Brother's Keeper and NORA.
-As rhythm guitarist Miller was obligated to finish his school semester, guitarist Michael Peters took his place for the first leg of the tour.
-The tour passed through Florida for a show at Gainesvillefest in December 2000, where Miller returned, and picked up again with Martyr joining for Southern, Midwest and Canadian dates through January 2001.
-Poison the Well was however denied entry into Canada, for the second time, again to due lack of necessary paperwork; the band quickly booked replacement shows in the Midwest.
+On October 20, 2000, Poison the Well also performed for CMJ MusicFest Marathon.
+In November 2000, Poison the Well toured the East Coast with Brother's Keeper and NORA.
+As rhythm guitarist Miller was obligated to finish his school semester, guitarist Michael Peters took his place for the first leg of the tour but returned shortly after.
+Canadian dates were planned, however Poison the Well was denied entry into Canada for the second time again due to lack of necessary paperwork.